khele/Hoot/readme.md

 If any problems with the pods, reinstall with the included podfile.

-**If running on simulator, toggle the hardware keyboard off and use the simulator’s software keyboard. ⇧⌘K
+**If running on simulator, toggle the hardware keyboard off and use the simulator’s software keyboard. ⇧⌘K ⌘K
 Hardware keyboard in the simulator doesn't play together well with the keyboardnotifications.**